 Think about homecourt advantage!
 Regional installers are privy to several aspects that are exclusive to your area and are vital considerations to the installation process.
 Understanding weather and climate, for instance, can lead them to make better suggestions about products to use and methods to undertake.

 Their understanding of the local policies, codes, incentives, permits, and other requirements can expedite paperwork.
-Even their knowledge of architecture of the neighborhood will affect how the project turns out!
+Even their knowledge of the architecture of the neighborhood will affect how the project turns out!

 - Greater Accountability